-A goalkeeper is considered to be in control of the ball when:
+With respect to the four-second count, a goalkeeper is considered to be in control of the ball when:

-- the ball is between the hands or between the hand and any surface (e.g. the pitch, own body) or when touching it with any part of the hands or arms; - holding the ball in an outstretched open hand; - bouncing it on the pitch or throwing it in the air.
+- the ball is between the hands or feet or between the hand or foot and any surface (e.g. the pitch, own body) or when touching it with any part of the hands, arms or feet; - holding the ball in an outstretched open hand; - bouncing it on the pitch or throwing it in the air; - dribbling the ball either by hand or by foot.